w3c/secure-payment-confirmation/scope.md

 ### In-transaction enrollment, later authentication same merchant

-* While checking out, Alice selects an instrument and is successfully authenticated by her bank via one-time password.
+* While checking out, Alice selects an instrument and is successfully authenticated by her bank via one-time password, Web Authentication, or other means.
 * She is then prompted with the opportunity to speed up future checkouts by enrolling her authenticator with her bank and associating it with the same instrument.
 * A few days later during checkout on the same merchant site, Alice is prompted (e.g., during an EMV&reg; 3-D Secure step up) to confirm a payment with the same instrument by using the enrolled authenticator.